ChuanMeng/RLT4Reranking/README.md

 --mode doc2vec --vector_size 128
 ```
 #### 2.4.3 Generate features for BM25 ranking results
+Note that on Robust04, we first split BM25's run file into 5 folds before generating features.
 Use the following commands to generate features for BM25 ranking results on TREC-DL 19 and 20, as well as Robust04:
 ```bash
 # TREC-DL 19